zaproxy/zap-hud/README.md

     cd zap-hud
     ./gradlew runZap
     ```
 3. Those of you building ZAP directly from the source code will also be able to install it from the [ZAP Marketplace](https://github.com/zaproxy/zap-extensions/wiki).

-You will need Java 8+ installed.
+In all cases you will need Java 8+ installed.

 You'll see the HUD Radar icon ![Radar Icon](https://raw.githubusercontent.com/zaproxy/zap-hud/develop/src/main/resources/org/zaproxy/zap/extension/hud/resources/radar.png) in the tool bar.
 When the icon is selected the HUD will be added to your browser.